Eddie2111/AcciGone/README.md

 When data[X,Y Coordinate] is recieved by axios, it will pop up a balloon on that location.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 But custom css are more used in here.

+- This was an unfinished project
+- Currently runs on nodejs backend with mysql database
+- will be replacing mapbox with barikoi api

 ## Available Script Commands

 I haven't changed the core NPM commands.
 So, you can run: